Wilson's warbler: Breeding

 Nesting generally begins in early March in west coast populations, and extends into August in the northern range.
 The female does the majority of the nest building.
 The cup nest is typically constructed of vegetation and lined with grasses and hair.
 It is often sunken into moss or sedges at the base of shrubs.
 The clutch varies from 2 to 7 eggs, which are creamy or off-white with fine reddish spots.
 The young are altricial.
 The montane populations generally have a higher clutch size and nest success rate than those on the coast.
 The eggs hatch at 11–15 days and the young fledge at 8–13 days; adults care for them for several weeks.
 Some montane populations are polygamous (one male breeds with multiple females).
 Wilson's warbler is a frequent host for the brown-headed cowbird.

 Feeding

 Wilson's warbler is an insectivore, feeding primarily on insects gleaned from leaves and twigs, or caught by flycatching.
 Some of these insects include beetles, bees, or caterpillars.
-The Wilson's warbler is an active forager, moving rapidly through shrubs, on the ground, and sometimes in taller trees during the winter.
+Wilson's warbler is an active forager, moving rapidly through shrubs, on the ground, and sometimes in taller trees during the winter.
 Feeding birds often twitch their tails or flick their wings nervously.
 The observed feeding rate of the male Wilson's warbler was not significantly different between males with or without mates.

 It also eats a few berries.